SicroAtGit/PB-CodeArchiv-Rebirth/Concept.md

-# Conecpt
+# Concept

-	Detailed informations about the PureBasic-CodeArchiv-Rebirth
+	Detailed information about the PureBasic-CodeArchiv-Rebirth

 ## Add new code to the archive